mchesser/basic2d/README.md

-geometry-rs
+basic2d
 ===========

-A simple geometry library for Rust
+A library for simple 2D structures.